tenzir/tenzir/web/docs/integrations/graylog.md

 # Graylog

-[Graylog](https://graylog.org/) is a log management solution based on on top of Elasticsearch.
+[Graylog](https://graylog.org/) is a log management solution based on top of Elasticsearch.

 Use Tenzir to process data from Graylog.